 Chile offers countless things to do with your free time, both in the cities and in the countryside.
 If you are in Santiago de Chile, hike around Cerro San Cristobal, a park on a hill, to see incredible views of the city during the day and enjoy the exciting nightlife in the evening.
 One of the most popular landmarks is Easter Island, a World Heritage Site.
 Following Easter Island, popular destinations include the deserts, geysers, volcanoes, and skiing!

 Food-wise, the seafood is especially delicious, especially the salmon; Chile is the second largest salmon producer in the world.
 Fresh fruits and vegetables are also bountiful in Chile.
 The wine is excellent as well, and wine tours provide the perfect day trip around the countryside.
 Ultimately, because Chile is so diverse in geography and climate, there are few recreational limits for someone working there.

 This article is brought to you by Madison Killen, Teach Abroad Team Member at Go Overseas.
 Madison is a novice traveler but hopes to teach abroad when she graduates.
 Go Overseas lists every volunteer, study, teach and intern abroad program in the world, with alumni Yelp style ratings, reviews and more.
 Check out the Teach Abroad section of Go Overseas, Go Overseas on Facebook, and follow @Goteachabroad on Twitter.

 Traveling to Cambodia?
 Find out how to work there, things to do, and where to find accommodation before you go.

-Kyle Hepp shares her tips on getting off the beaten track in Chilean Patagonia.
+Kyle Hepp shares her tips on avoiding the crowds and saving money in Chilean Patagonia.